vesaladi/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 - An alert that is triggered and that started an [automated investigation](/office365/securitycompliance/automated-investigation-response-office).

 > [!NOTE]
-> Microsoft Defender for Office 365 and Office 365 Threat Investigation and Response (formerly known as Office 365 Threat Intelligence) capabilites are now part of Defender for Office 365 Plan 2, with additional threat protection capabilities.
+> Microsoft Defender for Office 365 and Office 365 Threat Investigation and Response (formerly known as Office 365 Threat Intelligence) capabilities are now part of Defender for Office 365 Plan 2, with additional threat protection capabilities.
 To learn more, see [Microsoft Defender for Office 365 plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Defender for Office 365 Service Description](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ### Email message events